 China’s foreign investment strategies reflect its domestic policies.
 When Western powers lifted sanctions on Iran in 2016 after the implementation of the Joint Comprehensive Plan of Action (JCPOA), President Xi strengthened diplomatic ties with Iran’s leaders and promised to increase bilateral trade to $600 billion over the next ten years.
 It is unclear how the US withdrawal from the JCPOA in May and reinstatement of sanctions on Iran on August 6 will affect this investment.

-Additionally, despite the ongoing Syrian civil war, China continues to increase its investment in Syria.
-China is a major stakeholder in the Syrian Petroleum Company and Al-Furat Petroleum Company, two of Syria’s biggest oil conglomerates.
-It is also set to invest heavily in Syria’s reconstruction, renewable energy, and healthcare.
+Additionally, despite the ongoing Syrian civil war, China is maintaining its investments in Syria, but at a fraction of its investment across the region.
+China became a 35 percent stakeholder in Syria Shell Petroleum Development (SSPD) in 2010; which is a subsidiary run in Syria and operated by Shell.
+SSPD held a 31 percent stake in al-Furat Petroleum Company, and operated three production licenses in one of Syria’s biggest oil conglomerates; until it was sanctioned by the European Union in December 2011.
+It is set to potentially invest in Syria’s reconstruction, renewable energy, and healthcare.
 According to Qin Yong, the Vice President of the China-Arab Exchange Association, Chinese companies are eyeing projects to rebuild Syrian infrastructure and industry across the country.

 More recently, China opened a new chapter in Sino-Arab relations by pledging $23 billion in loans and financial aid to MENA countries.
 Loans totaling $20 billion aim to facilitate economic and industrial reconstruction in the Middle East, as well as cooperation on oil, gas, and nuclear energy.
 China will set up a consortium of Chinese and Arab banks, with a dedicated fund of $3 billion.
 Finally, China is expected to give an additional $15 million to Palestinians for economic development and $90 million in aid to Syria, Yemen, Jordan, and Lebanon.
 China has not provided details on when or how the money will be dispersed, and the overall relationship between the consortium, loan package, and financial aid is also unclear.